ITWDiagraph/BoxwriterInterop/README.md

 [![.NET](https://github.com/ITWDiagraph/BoxwriterInterop/actions/workflows/dotnet.yml/badge.svg?branch=main)](https://github.com/ITWDiagraph/BoxwriterInterop/actions/workflows/dotnet.yml)

 ### Configuration
 Use the Add Line command to add printer names and addresses to the PrinterConnections.json file.

-### Requests and Responses
-Requests are made on TCP port `2202` (unless otherwise specified) in the format:

-    {command, printerID, param1, param2, ...}

-Responses will typically be in the following format:

-    {command, printerID, result1, result2, ...}

-# Functionality
+Printer connections can also be manually added by editing the appsettings.json file.

-## Locate
+### Locate
 Making a UDP broadcast Request on port 2200 with the data

     {Locate BoxWriter}